7.1 EHR Support and HIM Administration

 • An administrator should evaluate whether an EHR issue affects data quality, patient access, billing, quality reporting, compliance, or patient safety before choosing an action.

-Last updated: May 2026
+Last updated: June 2026

 EHR Support as an RHIA Function

-The current AHIMA RHIA outline identifies EHR support as a Data Analytics and Informatics task.
-That placement matters because the exam is not asking whether a candidate can click through one vendor system.
-It is asking whether an HIM administrator can protect health information quality while helping clinicians, coders, release of information staff, compliance teams, and analysts use the electronic health record in a controlled way.
+It tests whether an HIM administrator can protect health information quality while helping clinicians, coders, release of information (ROI) staff, compliance teams, and analysts use the electronic health record (EHR) in a controlled way.

 EHR support signalRHIA risk questionLikely administrator action

-Clinicians bypass a required fieldIs the field clinically valid, necessary, and usable?Review workflow, policy, and training before build change
+Clinicians bypass a required fieldIs the field clinically valid, necessary, and usable?Review workflow, policy, and training before any build change

-Users request broader record accessIs the role aligned with minimum necessary access?Route through access governance and privacy review
+Users request broader record accessDoes the role exceed minimum necessary?Route through access governance and privacy review

 Downtime scans are delayedIs the legal health record incomplete?Escalate indexing, reconciliation, and retention controls